RicSala/react-onboard-tour/docs/getting-started/installation.md

 # Installation

-This guide will help you install @tinystack/touring in your React application.
+This guide will help you install Tourista in your React application.

 ## Prerequisites

-Before installing @tinystack/touring, ensure you have:
+Before installing Tourista, ensure you have:

 - **React** version 18.0.0 or higher
 - **React DOM** version 18.0.0 or higher